xMilotas/LiftCalculator/README.md

 # Lift Calculator

-A Flutter app to use alongside the 5/3/1 trainings plan from Jim Wendler.
+A Flutter app to use alongside the 5/3/1 routine from Jim Wendler.

 ## Introduction

-There is currently no free Android App available to keep track of the 5/3/1 trainings plan - the only option follows a subscription model.
+There is currently no free Android App available to keep track of the 5/3/1 routine - the only option follows a subscription model.
 Thus, I decided to build my own.

 This is my first project in Flutter, there are probabably a lot of things that could be done more efficient or in a different way - this is my way of learning something new, while giving it a purpose in my day to day life.